 Similarly, once the subpoena has been served, any testimony, deposition, and retrieval of documents must be accomplished in line with the laws of the state in which discovery is being carried out.

 The UIDDA, however, only works between states that have both enacted it.
 If the jurisdiction where you aim to seek discovery does not recognize the UIDDA, the process of domesticating a subpoena will be different.

 The passing of the UIDDA creates an affordable and streamlined way to collect information and advance a case.
-Today 31 states, including New York, recognize the UIDDA.
-Thanks to the UIDDA, litigators can swiftly and seamlessly depose individuals, acquire evidence, and request the presence of witnesses from other jurisdictions.
+Today 44 states recognize the UIDDA.
+Thanks to this, litigators can swiftly and seamlessly depose individuals, acquire evidence, and request the presence of witnesses from other jurisdictions.